sccn/EEG-BIDS/README.md

 v9.0 - update json import to conform to BIDS key-level inheritance principle.
 Support iEEG and MEG export.
 Support exporting multiple tasks.
 Fix issues with exporting channel locations.
 BIDS export wizard.

+v9.1 - better handling of behavioral data.
+Fix issue with task name and BIDS dataset with no README file.

 v10.0 - adding support for re-exporting datasets.
 Adding the the "desc" key.
 Fix some event export issues.